 I haven’t thought about that helmet in months, but I’d be a liar if I said I didn’t cry writing this.
 I get emotional looking back at the pictures from his head casting, his first fitting, seeing months of matted down hair and a sweaty face.
 He retained his new head shape and is the most gorgeous little 2 year old boy I have ever seen.
 I’m so glad we made the choice we did to use the pressure band.
 We keep his helmet in a little box in the basement.
 It looks so small now… and so dirty.
 That helmet is a symbol for me of an important lesson I’ve learned as a mom; we have to put aside our own fears, emotions and insecurities to do what’s truly best for the precious, tiny people we love.

 Melanie White has been married to her best friend for 6 years.
 They have 3 beautiful children, a 4 year old boy and a set of 2 year old boy/girl twins.
 Melanie has her B.S. in Secondary Education and Human Ecology.
-She is also a Certified Personal Trainer and Bootcamp Instructor at New Body Elite Training in Hamburg, NY.
+She is also a Certified Personal Trainer and Bootcamp Instructor.
 Her hobbies are healthy cooking, fitness and spending time with her family.